opendatahub-io-contrib/datamesh-platform/README-deployment.md

 ```
 # Deploy complete Data Mesh components

 Navigate to the Data Mesh cloned directory **"cd deployment"** and run "datamesh-deploy.sh".
-This required Openshift host and login credtials and these informations are in config.properties file located in the deployment directory.
+This required Openshift host url and login credtials and these informations are in **config.properties** file located in the deployment directory.
 By default , deployment will use datamesh-demo as default namespace, if not specified in the config.properties

+Before starting deployment script , the following steps must to be done, otherwise all pods will be in error states.

+1. **openshift credential and namespsce**
-Before start deployment script , update openshift credential and namespsce that specific to your environment to **config.properties** file
+   update openhsift credemntials that specific to your environment to **config.properties** file

+2. **prepare KeyCloak realms** and clientId template specifc to datamesh components.
+You can find keyclack realm
+   template file in **Keycloak/kustomize/deployment-manifest/realm/realm-config.json**.
+If you don't find it.
+   modify **Keycloak/kustomize/generate_realm_config.sh** to add specific to your namespace and keycloak client and user/group and then run the script to generate keycloak realm configurtation for **"Trino, airfkow and OpenMetaData"**.

 ```bash
 ./datamesh-deploy.sh